crescentheaded/crescentheaded/README.md

 sequentally, the products of my tinkering will transform into an educational representation of my experience too

-### if there is something big i want to share with internet i publish an article.
+### if there is something big i want to share with internet i publish an article:

 so a link to my blog about my it-journey is expected to appear here one day: